GSS-Cogs/cmd-CPIH/README.md

 Script for tansforming CPIH data

-Transform takes 1 input csv file, with the file name containing 'wda' and the input file is provided by the business area Place the input file in the same directory as the script or alternatively change the location variable in CPIH_transform.ipynb to match the file location
+Transform takes 1 input csv file, with the file name containing 'wda' and the input file is provided by the business area \n Place the input file in the same directory as the script or alternatively change the location variable in CPIH_transform.ipynb to match the file location

 1 output files is created